 Freemasonry’s tenets were embraced in America and Europe.
 Historians, including Jacob and Peter Clark, note how Freemasonry built ‘polity within sociability’, ‘the political content of its moral vision and discourse’, and its ‘imitation and initiation of forms of governance’ and ‘strongly federal organization’.

-In short, Freemasonry fostered an enlightened culture, setting out its principles in Charges and specifying an organisational structure through its Regulations.
-Both were accompanied by a faux historical tradition inherited from the medieval guilds that traced Freemasonry’s evolution to ‘Adam, our first parent’, adding legitimacy in a tradition-based society.
+In short, Freemasonry fostered an enlightened culture, setting out its principles in its Charges and specifying an organisational structure through its Regulations.
+Both were accompanied by a historical tradition – a faux history – inherited from the medieval guilds that traced Freemasonry’s evolution to ‘Adam, our first parent’, adding legitimacy in a tradition-based society.